raghavmishrad365/Lending-Club-Case-Study/README.md

 ## Conclusions
 # Driving Factors :

-The analysis of the loan dataset reveals five key driving variables:
+The analysis of the loan dataset reveals seven key driving variables:

 1. Home Ownership: The majority of loan applicants have home ownership of 'RENT' (47.58%).
 Most of the defaulters(Charged Off) belong to the Rent home ownership category.
 2. Loan Purpose: Most of the defaulters(Charged Off) belong to the Debt consolidation loan purpose category.